 Virginia community colleges end diversity, equity and inclusion practices

-The decision by the Virginia Community System’s State Board is in response to President ‘s to eliminate DEI initiatives, which are designed to overcome historic inequities and discrimination that blocked progress for minorities and women.
-The VCCS directive applies to several areas including admissions, hiring, promotion, compensation, financial aid, scholarships, prizes, administrative support, discipline, , and ceremonies, according to the March 20 resolution.
+The decision by the Virginia Community College System’s State Board is in response to President Donald Trump’s executive order to eliminate DEI initiatives, which are designed to overcome historic inequities and discrimination that blocked progress for minorities and women.
+The VCCS directive applies to several areas including admissions, hiring, promotion, compensation, financial aid, scholarships, prizes, administrative support, discipline, housing, and graduation ceremonies, according to the March 20 resolution.

-The has also warned colleges and universities to end race-based decision-making or risk losing federal funding, which many institutions rely on to cover Pell Grants and the federal student loan program.
+The Trump Administration has also warned colleges and universities to end race-based decision-making or risk losing federal funding, which many institutions rely on to cover Pell Grants and the federal student loan program.

 Feds to Virginia schools: End race-based policies or risk losing funds